MichaelLeachim/shumeric/README.md

 ## The reasons behind this project

-The point of this project is to set up/remember my old knowledge of JS/ES6/React/Redux/Redux+Saga/TypeScript and lots of other JS ecosystem details that I might miss while working primarily with back end or ClojureScript ecosystem.
+The point of this project is to set up/remember my old knowledge of JS/ES6/React/Redux/Redux+Saga/TypeScript and lots of other JS ecosystem details that I have missed while working primarily with back end or ClojureScript ecosystem.

 ## Status (Progress) log